Student Support Team

 Lower School Academic Support:

 Julia is one of two Literacy Resource Instructors at Breck.
 Working in each first grade classroom, she is part of a team of three teachers who provides tailored small group instruction during their guided reading, word work, and writing times.
 Julia offers individual and small group literacy support to second grade students in the classroom and/or in her resource room.
 Julia also works with classroom teachers to assess students’ skills and develop plans that address the strengths and needs of first and second graders.
 Her passion for reading and writing was honed through 16 years as a primary classroom teacher and ten years as a literacy instructor.
 She can be reached by email: email@example.com or by phone 763-381-8226.

-Maura works with individuals or small groups of students in grades 1 or 2 who demonstrate a need for differentiated instruction beyond the classroom curriculum in the areas of reading, writing, or spelling.
-She also can be found co-teaching with first grade teachers during the guided reading portion of the grade 1 literacy block.
-Assessing students and consulting with classroom teachers is another of Maura’s roles, as is collaborating with the faculty in the evaluation and development of our language arts curriculum.
-With a degree in Special Education and Elementary Education licensure, Maura is passionate about finding the right combination of tools to open the doors to literacy for all of our youngest learners.
-Maura can be reached by email: firstname.lastname@example.org or by phone 763-381-8420.
+Dawn works with individuals or small groups of students in grades 1 or 2 who demonstrate a need for differentiated instruction beyond the classroom curriculum in the areas of reading, writing, or spelling.
+She can also be found co-teaching with first grade teachers during the guided reading portion of the grade 1 literacy block.
+Assessing students and consulting with classroom teachers is another of Dawn's roles, as is collaborating with the faculty in the evaluation and development of our language arts curriculum.
+Dawn has her Masters Degree in Education and is a Certified Structured Literacy Teacher by the International Dyslexia Association (IDA).
+She comes to Breck with over 30 years of experience in elementary education and reading intervention.
+Dawn is passionate about finding the right combination of tools to open the doors to literacy for all of our youngest learners.
+Dawn can be reached by email: dawn.peterson@

 Kris Simonson ‘82, Math Resource Instructor, STEAM Co-instructor